Maashau/gameoflife/README.md

 # Game_of_Life
 Game of life programmed in C, with ability to read maps from files

-Uses Curses library, compiles with makefile.
+Uses nCurses library, compiles with makefile.

 # Manual
 Program first asks if you want to load a file or exit from the program